Guide

 Zuora Salesforce Integration: 3 ways to do it

-Managing subscriptions at scale is complex - handling recurring payments, cancellations, upgrades, and invoicing becomes exponentially challenging as your subscriber base grows.
-When you're using Salesforce (the world's #1 CRM) alongside Zuora's subscription billing platform, integration is crucial.
-A seamless connection empowers your sales, service, and success teams to manage subscribers efficiently without drowning in manual work.
-This guide explores three integration approaches - from Zuora's free Z360 to specialized solutions like Limio for Salesforce - helping you choose and implement the right integration for your team's needs.
+Managing subscriptions at scale is complex—handling recurring payments, cancellations, upgrades, and invoicing becomes exponentially challenging as your subscriber base grows.
+When using Salesforce alongside Zuora's Billing platform, integration is crucial for empowering sales, service, and success teams to manage subscribers efficiently.
+This guide explores three integration approaches - from Zuora's free connector to specialized solutions like Limio for Salesforce.

 Introduction